 Together, these charges and costs can stack up and make it hard or even impossible for you to continue attending.
 For that reason alone, it is crucial to take these charges seriously from the outset.

 If you or a loved one are facing any type of DUI charge, you need an experienced and skilled defense attorney who can fight for you.
-Contact Frankl Miller Webb & Moyers, to speak with Mr. Gick in a free consultation.
+Contact Frankl Miller Webb & Moyers, to speak with Mr. Frankl in a free consultation.
 Call us at 540-627-5131 or send us an email to schedule your free consultation.